1homas/ISE_with_Meraki_in_AWS/README.md

 12. Click `Launch`
 13. Select your Key Pair `ISEinAWS.pem`, acknowledge that you have the private key file and click `Launch Instances`
 14. After launching, select `View Instances` and you should see your instance running!
-15. Check ✅ your VMX, choose `Actions > Networking > Change Source / destination check`, ✅  `Stop` Source / destination checking and click `Save`
+15. Check ✅ your vMX, choose `Actions > Networking > Change Source / destination check`, ✅  `Stop` Source / destination checking and click `Save`